karttur/professional/okavango/index.md

 search_omit: true
 share: true
 ---
-1999 I got a post-doc scholarship from the Swedish Royal Academy of Sciences, allowing me to move to South Africa and start a post-doc at University of the Witwatersrand (Wits) in Johannesburg.
+1999 I got a post-doc scholarship from the Swedish Royal Academy of Sciences, allowing me to move to South Africa and start as a post-doc with the University of the Witwatersrand (Wits) in Johannesburg.
 My studies focused on the Okavango swamps in Botswana, but also other regional wetlands.
 I stayed at Wits for two years, and also worked for a few months with the tourist industry in the Okavango.

 I have since then used my data and knowledge about the Okavango in many other studies, including my efforts in [mapping and monitoring global tropical wetlands and peatlands](../swamp/).

 I worked with tourist industry in the Okavango, training the guides in the geological and sedimentological processes sustaining the Okavango.
-I also developed a web-based and interactive map interface using google maps, and I created and led training sessions in using geoinformatics.
+I also developed a web-based and interactive map interface using google maps for the tourist industry, and I created and led training sessions in using geoinformatics.

 ### Journal articles